probot/probot/docs/development.md

 # Developing an App

 To develop a Probot app, you will first need a recent version of [Node.js](https://nodejs.org/) installed.
-Probot uses the `async/await` keywords, so Node.js 7.6 is the minimum required version.
+Probot uses object rest/spread properties, so Node.js 8.3.0 is the minimum required version.

 ## Generating a new app